 The relationship could have failed for a number of reasons, such as incompatibility or mistakes made during the relationship, which is a part of being human.
 This doesn’t mean that you are not worthy of love and happiness.

-Stop letting your ex control your perception of your self-worth, so you can start forgetting about him.
+Stop letting your ex control your perception of your self-worth, so you can start forgetting someone.

 21. Reframe the single life as being something positive